 Your Experian credit report will likely list all of your creditors.
 However, some creditors may choose not to report to all three national credit reporting companies, or to any at all.
 Obtaining credit reports from all three national credit reporting companies will ensure you have a list of all of the creditors that report your account payment history.

-You can request a free report once every 12 months from each of the three national credit reporting companies.
+You can request a credit report once every 12 months from each of the three national credit reporting companies.
 Your credit report typically includes a telephone number or mailing address for your creditors.
 Use that information to contact your creditors to discuss payment options and possible settlement agreements.
 You can also access your Experian credit report for free at any time.

 For any creditors that don’t report your payment history, you will need to contact them directly to determine what you owe.
 The best way to do so is by following the contact information on your billing statements.